-- (b) A powerholder of a general power of appointment that permits appointment only to the creditors of the powerholder or of the powerholder's estate is restricted to appointing to those creditors. - (c) Unless the terms of the instrument creating a power of appointment manifest a contrary intent, the powerholder of a nongeneral power may: - (1) make an appointment in any form, including an appointment in trust, in favor of a permissible appointee; - (2) create a general or nongeneral power in a permissible appointee; or - (3) create a nongeneral power in an impermissible appointee to appoint to one or more of the permissible appointees of the original nongeneral power.
+- (b) A powerholder of a general power of appointment that permits appointment only to the creditors of the powerholder or of the powerholder's estate may appoint only to those creditors. - (c) Unless the terms of the instrument creating a power of appointment manifest a contrary intent, the powerholder of a nongeneral power may: - (1) make an appointment in any form, including an appointment in trust, in favor of a permissible appointee; - (2) create a general power in a permissible appointee; - (3) create a nongeneral power in any person to appoint to one or more of the permissible appointees of the original nongeneral power; or - (4) create a nongeneral power in a permissible appointee to appoint to one or more persons if the permissible appointees of the new nongeneral power include the permissible appointees of the original nongeneral power.